Long-range one-dimensional internal diffusion-limited aggregation: Introduction and main results

 The terminology ``internal'' refers to the fact that the successive walkers are dispatched from inside the current cluster, in contrast to classical DLA~\cite{ws}, in which they are dispatched ``from infinity''.
 We refer the readers to \cite{Sava-Huss2021} for a survey and comparison of the two different DLA models.
 One major difference between these two models is that the IDLA models exhibit regularity in their asymptotic behaviour, for example in $\Z^d, \, d \ge 2$ the limit shape is a Euclidean ball; whereas the shapes generated by classical DLA models appear to be highly irregular and display fractal structure, although mathematical results are scarce (see \cite{Kesten1987,Sava-Huss2021,ws}). \emph{Long-range} classical DLA models have been studied in~\cite{bpp,amir1,amir2,amir3}, driven by random walks that are allowed jumps beyond nearest-neighbours.

-The vast majority of work on IDLA has been concerned with SSRW as the driving random walk; drifted simple random walk was studied by~\cite{lucas}, while the case of walkers starting uniformly in the present cluster, rather than from a fixed origin, was studied in~\cite{bdckl}.
-Similar models on regular trees have been studied in~\cite{bpp} and are related to digital search trees that have received considerable attention in computer science, see~\cite{DrMota_2020}.
+The majority of work on IDLA has been concerned with SSRW as the driving random walk; a variation in which only a random subset of sites are trapping was studied in~\cite{ben-arous}, drifted simple random walk was studied by~\cite{lucas}, and excited random walk by~\cite{rs}, while the case of walkers starting uniformly in the present cluster, rather than from a fixed origin, was studied in~\cite{bdckl}.
+Other recent work deals with IDLA generated by branching random walk~\cite{ast}.

+Moving away from $\Z^d$, IDLA has also been studied on cylinder graphs~\cite{silvestri}, on fractals~\cite{chsht,fhksh}, and on regular trees~\cite{bpp}, the latter setting being related to digital search trees~\cite{DrMota_2020}.
 A continuous-time version of IDLA was introduced in~\cite{Be_Ka_Pr_2014}, driven by an oriented simple random walk on the upper half plane of $\Z^2$, and admitting a coupling with some first-passage percolation models.
 Further connections of IDLA driven by simple random walks on $\Z^2$ and random forests have been investigated in~\cite{Che_Cou_Rou_2023}.

+On $\Z^d$, the only work of which we are aware that considers long-range random walks is the paper of Blach\`ere~\cite{blachere}, in which the shape theorem and sub-diffusive fluctuation results of~\cite{lbg,lawler} are extended to walks whose increments have zero mean and {finite $3$rd moments}.
+Part of the contribution of the present paper (as we discuss in more detail shortly) is to extend this result by reducing the required moments for the shape theorem to finite variance only, which is best possible.
+We also consider the case of infinite variance, where we know of no previous quantitative results.